-The following reduction in Niagara Falls Transit service must be undertaken further to Public Health and provincial guidelines and in the best interest of operations and public safety:
+Some reduction in Niagara Falls Transit service must be undertaken further to Public Health and provincial guidelines and in the best interest of operations and public safety:

 What is Niagara Falls Transit Services doing to protect Operators and riders?

 - We continue to offer front door boarding for persons with disabilities - please indicate to your driver that you require ramp service or to board as per the Accessibility for Ontarians with Disabilities Act and Ontario Human Rights Code.
 Drivers have been issued gloves to secure any equipment onboard.
-They may provide you with a mask to wear if your mobility device requires securement and for them to work within your physical distance of 2 metres/6 feet.
+They may be wearing or can provide you with a mask to wear if your mobility device requires securement and for them to work within your physical distance of 2 metres/6 feet.

 - We use industry standard products to disinfect and sanitize our fleet and have initiated additional cleaning with sanitizing crews working daily.
-A microbial shield has been applied onboard our entire fleet (this includes our staff fleet of shuttles/ trucks etc).
+A microbial shield has been reapplied onboard our entire fleet (this includes our staff fleet of shuttles/ trucks etc).